 Unlike the later Zaccaria cabinets with a simple voltage selector plug this early cabinet has twin transformers that both need the taps resoldered to select the 245V input tap.
 On later cabs, the marque light is 220v-240v and tapped off the line side but this one is rated 220V so I decided to keep it off the 220V tap along with the monitor degauss 220V.
 Thus, two wires stay on the 220V tap and the line input moves left one tap to the 245V input.
 Since I'm making some educated guesses on this one (having never done this conversion before) I'll be doing first power on with transformer outputs all disconnected to measure the voltages first.

 After converting the line cord from German to IEC14 and disconnecting the iso-side (including the awkward monitor power connector located at the back of the chassis) initial power on yielded line-in at 230V, marque light 220V @ 207V, 17V @ 17.2V, 11V @ 11.2V, 143V @ 138V.
 Not too bad.
-The marque light flickers on periodically so I did try the 240V line in directly on the light but it still didn't stay on so it needs to be fixed.
+The marque light flickers on periodically so I did try the 240V line in directly on the light but it still didn't stay on so it needed to be fixed.

 Reconnecting everything and going for a full power on yielded a dim out of focus picture and the Phoenix game PCB not booting.
 Periodically there was some arcing around the focus pot on the neck board :(